appetrosyan/appetrosyan.github.io/blog/guides/privelege-escalation.md

-One thing I should mention is that `sudo` comes with `sudoedit`, which is a program that would have been nice when editors couldn't privelege escalate on their own, given that now they can, there's few reasons to.
+One thing I should mention is that `sudo` comes with `sudoedit`, which is a program that would have been nice when editors couldn't privelege escalate on their own.
+Most editos are either used as `sudo vim` or can do privelege escalation internally, such as `kate` and `emacs`.

 `sudo -E` is an important case where the environment must be preserved, for example, when you're doing something that the original